 If you have a choice in plans, here are some tips that can help you find a plan that will best suit your needs:

-- Look for a plan that includes doctors and specialists you’re currently seeing.
+- Look for a plan: This should include doctors and specialists you’re currently seeing.
 You can call the insurance provider to ask if a specific doctor is in network.
 Your doctor’s office can also tell you which insurance providers they work with and if they bill the insurance directly or if you’ll need to pay first and then have the insurance provider reimburse your expenses.

 Once you have a plan, it’s also important to regularly review your medical bills and insurance statements.
 If something looks off or you think you’ve been overcharged, it’s worth taking the time to call your insurance provider or the medical office that submitted the claim.
 In some cases, a medical billing error could result in an overcharge.